betaglot/plantabeta/docs/Proposal.md

 ## What does every rookie do before they go planting?

-Rookie planters ALWAYS Google "How to Plant trees?" before starting the season.
+Rookie Planters ALWAYS Google "How to Plant trees?" before starting the season.
 Why?
 To educate themselves as much as possible before starting work, because they know that the more knowledge they have about planting the more money they will make.

 The best resource which can be found is Replant.ca, but this site could be better.

 - The [Dictionary](http://www.replant.ca/dictionary.html) has no images.
 - The book [Step By Step](https://jonathan-scooter-clark.blogspot.com/2018/03/step-by-step.html) only has a couple chapters about how to actually plant trees AND you need to pay for it.
-I've personally bought two editions of the book and neither are useful to the planters themselves, it seems like the book is more useful to people like yourselves who run planting companies.
+I've personally bought two editions of the book and neither are useful to the Planters themselves, it seems like the book is more useful to people like yourselves who run planting companies.
-- Their [videos](https://jonathan-scooter-clark.blogspot.com/2017/02/tree-planter-training-learning-how-to.html) are not very useful.
+- Their [videos](https://jonathan-scooter-clark.blogspot.com/2017/02/tree-Planter-training-learning-how-to.html) are not very useful.

 ## What is Plantbeta?

-- Plantbeta is a web app which contains all the information that a planter needs to know to perform their job in the [Reference](/reference/Overview) section.
+- Plantbeta is a web app which contains all the information that a Planter needs to know to perform their job in the [Reference](/reference/Overview) section.
-- Plantbeta has a [Tests](/tests/Overview) section for planters to reinforce their knowledge and to find any gaps in their knowledge.
+- Plantbeta has a [Tests](/tests/Overview) section for Planters to reinforce their knowledge and to find any gaps in their knowledge.
-- Unlike Replant.ca, Plantbeta contains no information about the business side of planting, it's only from the planter's perspective.
+- Unlike Replant.ca, Plantbeta contains no information about the business side of planting, it's only from the Planter's perspective.
 - Each element of Plantbeta has its own profile.
 Currently you will see placeholders for each section of the profile.
 Each element profile has a profile picture, element description, a relationship graph showing how it relates to elements from the other subsystems, descriptions of how elements from other subsystems relate to the current element and at the bottom of the profile there are links to related elements (like the "See Also" section in Wikipedia pages).
-Not only are planters shown all the elements, but more importantly they are shown how they relate to each other.
+Not only are Planters shown all the elements, but more importantly they are shown how they relate to each other.
 Some elements are highly related to such as Attention (NeuroElement), while others are not related to other subsystems such as TreeLoad (grabbing a tree from your bag).
     - [PocketArea](/reference/Environment/Area/PocketArea.md)
         - It's more efficient to AreaFill than PerimeterFill (RouteElements) a PocketArea.
         - You need to define the boundaries of the area (NeuroElement).